twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 ### 1. A “real” revenue account for your token

-After you use a CTO or similar process (Pump.fun etc.), fees are routed to a joint account:
+After you use a CTO or similar process (Pump.fun etc.), earnings are routed to a joint account:

 - controlled by:
   - you / your DAO,